matteoferla/EV-A71-2A-elaborations/open_scan/README.md

 ## Future
 The issue is that the open conformation is not stable, so odd things happen.
-Maybe I should have done it with the native ligand or an XChem hit in place, but I didn't.
+Two solutions: native ligand or an XChem hit in the open form.
+The XChem hits are small and may be easily dislogged causing blow-ups.
 The native ligand pose is more open than the XChem hits, which has been contentious.
-The XChem hits are small and may be easily dislogged causing blow-ups.
+The native ligand would prevent cheats like S87X, G127X and closers like E88P.
+It would also disfavour super-open variants.